_________ are incurred by brands because of failures and questionable business practices that may increase costs and liabilities.

 D. Market Failures:

-In summary, the correct answer is B. Brand liabilities because it accurately describes the costs, legal obligations, reputation damage, and operational disruptions incurred by brands due to failures and questionable business practices.
+In summary, the correct answer, “brand liabilities,” accurately describes the financial and reputational costs incurred by brands due to failures and questionable business practices.